braidn/Knowledge-Repo/Elixir.md

 * Used to namespace functions and wrap macros, structs, protocols, and other modules.
 * There are several directives for modules [`import`, `alias`, `require`].
   * All directives are lexical scoped so their scope will be within the module definition (usually).
+* These can be seen as a layer of abstraction on top of primitives.

 ### Import